 Minimum Coverage For Commercial Vehicles

 Both Texas law and federal law require minimum limits for commercial vehicle insurance for commercial vehicles.
 Truck drivers and trucking companies must have at least the specified minimum coverage.
-Coverage requirements vary depending on the type of vehicle, the use of the vehicle, and what it carries.
+Coverage requirements vary depending on the type of vehicle, its intended use, and the items it carries.

 According to the Texas Department of Insurance and federal law, commercial motor vehicles with a gross weight rating of 26,001 pounds or more and engaged in interstate commerce must have a minimum liability insurance policy of $750,000.